 The Arid Piles is a relatively large formation located at the southern end of the Lost Horse area and west of The Real Hidden Valley.
 Most of the routes were established in the 80's in bold style by an assortment of talented climbers including J. Bachar, A. Bartlett, C. Cole, M. Cranor, D. Evans, T. Gilje, M. Gingery, T. Gordon, D. Hensel, V. Kodas, M. Lechlinski, D. Nakahira, A. Nelson, R. Raffa, R. Raker, R. Vogel, J. Woodward, J. Yablonski, & T. Yaniro.
 Two classics in the area are 29 Palms

 (5.11d), a stemming and palming testpiece and The Acid Crack

 This area is easy to access from The Real Hidden Valley parking lot.
 Walk west past the Houser Buttress, Zombie Woof Rock, and Miles of Piles Rock on a climber's access trail to The southern end of the Lost Horse area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Arid Piles:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Arid Piles: